 For fiscal 2012, the CEO proposed grant numbers to the Compensation Committee for each of the executive officers, other than himself.
 The Compensation Committee reviewed the CEO's recommendations, and after assessing each executive's individual performance and outstanding equity holdings, internal equity, role hierarchy and retention needs, determined the awards it wished to approve for each executive, other than the CEO.
 For each of the executives other than the CEO, the Compensation Committee decided to award a mix of equity vehicles that include stock options, RSUs and PSUs, such that, on average, approximately 50% of the shares granted were in the form of stock options, 13% were in the form of RSUs, and 37% were in the form of PSUs.
-However, for our CEO, the independent members of our Board of Directors decided to award a mix of equity vehicles such that approximately 36% of the shares granted were in the form of stock options, 14% were in the form of RSUs and 50% were in the form of PSUs.
+However, for Dr. Thomson, our former CEO, the independent members of our Board of Directors decided to award a mix of equity vehicles such that approximately 36% of the shares granted were in the form of RSUs and 50% were in the form of PSUs.